Are you serious about winning those Battle Royales?

-Having a accurate and responsive mouse can greatly improve you performance in your gaming experiences.
+Having an accurate and responsive mouse can significantly improve your performance in your gaming experiences.
 That’s why we’ll be discussing & reviewing the best FPS gaming mouse 2018 today!

-As you always will have your fingers at the buttons on your mouse its extremely efficient and very common used by the pros.
+As you always will have your fingers on the buttons on your mouse, it’s incredibly efficient and widespread use by the pros.

-The products available today is overwhelming to say at least and as the gaming scene is steadily growing, so does the selections.
+The products available today is overwhelming to say at least and as the gaming scene is steadily growing, so makes the selections.

 Best FPS Gaming Mouse for Fortnite

 |Logitech G502 Proteus Spectrum (Winner)||11||200 to 12000||1 ms (1000 Hz)||PMW3366||Check Price|